traefik-workshops/traefik-microsoft-workshop/module-4/readme.md

 # Advanced API Capabilities

 Once an API is defined, managing its access becomes crucial.
 API Access Management governs API availability.
 It determines who can access the API and which operations can be performed.
-This layer is configured in a flexible and composable manner using the APIAccess resource.
+This layer is configured flexibly and composably using the APIAccess resource.
 API access management allows organizations to tailor access control policies to their specific requirements.

 In this module, we will cover: